Theming and Customization

 TomTom Digital Cockpit's theming mechanism is heavily based on Android's theming approach, while additionally providing a means to switch themes at runtime through a service.
 The Android styles within the theme are applied to the context of the system UI.
 All the fragments hosted in the system UI will get that context with the correct styles applied.
 Similarly, when a theme changes at run-time, like when switching between light and dark mode themes, all views are created with a new context that has the new styles applied.

-If you want a customized theme, you must add your own ThemeComponentProviderService to provide the extra styles for the ThemingService to discover.
-In that implementation you can override the values of the platform_theming_api_stock_theme to suit your look, or replace the platform_theming_api_stock_theme entirely.
+If you want a customized theme, you must add your own IviThemeRegistrySources to provide the extra styles for the ThemingService.
+In that implementation you can provide styles to suit your look.
+You can also create your styles by inherit from TomTom Digital Cockpit stock styles and only change the necessary theme attributes.

 Theme Categories